have been identified with autism spectrum disorder (ASD)

 It takes a village to raise a child, particularly a child with ASD.
 And chances are someone in your community can use your support.
 Help us make a difference that will last a lifetime!

 It seems like yesterday I was pushing my son, Spencer, on the backyard swing.
-Now he is fifteen, and I ask myself, “Where does the time go?”
+Now he is nineteen, and I ask myself, “Where does the time go?”
 More importantly I ask, “What does his future hold?”
 Nightlight Foundation offers hope that the transition to adulthood will allow my son and others like him to live independently and be successful.